Download Complete Bulletin (7.5 MB)

 Biosecurity | Soil Science | Viticulture and Oenology

 Fisher, D, and Learmonth, S. (2001), African black beetle in vineyards.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4500.

 This file is 7.5 MB.
 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."